 Self-discipline as Relapse Prevention

-Practice self-discipline by being a good person when no one is looking.
+Practice self-discipline by being a good person when no one is looking, resisting old habits and the desire to return to drinking.
 Did you have a long day at work, and want to cancel plans with sober support so that you can veg out on the couch for the night?
-Have the discipline to do what’s right for you and your recovery despite what you feel like doing.
+Acknowledging a drinking problem or alcohol addiction is often part of how people break free and choose to stop drinking.
+Have the discipline to do what’s right for you and your recovery despite what you feel like doing, because self-discipline also helps people stay sober in early recovery.
 Do you have the opportunity to be lazy at work because your boss is gone for the day?
 Practice self-discipline by doing the work despite who is there to oversee you.

 Service to Give Back

-Service is one of the spiritual principles of recovery that many people in recovery cite as the principle that keeps them sober.
-You can practice service by talking to someone who is struggling, helping your old neighborhood sort through their pictures, or offering advice to someone that is having a hard time.
+Service is one of the spiritual principles of recovery that many people in recovery cite as the principle that helps them stay grounded and can help others find hope.
+You can practice service by talking to someone who is struggling, including someone facing substance abuse or drug abuse, helping your old neighborhood sort through their pictures, or offering advice to someone that is having a hard time.

-Practicing service in AA or NA can be accomplished by setting up the chairs for a meeting, making the coffee, or helping to clean up.
+Practicing service in Alcoholics Anonymous or NA can be accomplished by setting up the chairs for a meeting, making the coffee, or helping to clean up, and this kind of community support can aid recovery for all those involved.
 You can also go old school and do community service to show your gratitude for the town you live in.
 Service opportunities are everywhere!

 Finding Spiritual Growth in 12-Step Programs